9th8/up-to-date-real-world-haskell/13-data-structures.md

 That worked well enough, but you might wonder how to do something more advanced, such as making a piece of data available in multiple places.
 A type construction function can be helpful.
-Here\'s an example:
+Here's an example:

 :::: captioned-content
 ::: caption